jkibe/recipes/content/recipes/linguine-cozze/index.md

 {{< resize-image src="noodles.jpg" alt="Linguine with scallops and mussels" >}}

 This makes enough for two people as a main, four as a starter.
 Or: 200 g of dried pasta as indicated.
 It comes together quickly.
-I usually
+I usually don't start making the sauce until the water for the pasta is boiling and the noodles are in.
+It's that quick.

 ### On dried pasta